arielchuri/autozinefier/croak.md

 To do this at home, use the button that says, *code* to download a zip file of everything.
 You will need to install two command line programs.
 Python-markdown ([https://python-markdown.github.io/](https://python-markdown.github.io/)) and Weasyprint ([https://weasyprint.org/](https://weasyprint.org/)).

 You can then run the included script called *markdowntopdf.sh*.
 On my computer, I type <kbd>sh ./markdowntopdf.sh croak</kbd> in the terminal.
 If that works, you can copy *croak.md* to a new file like *myfilename.md* with no spaces.
 Change the text and images and then use the command <kbd>sh ./markdowntopdf.sh myfilename</kbd> to make your own zine.
-All of is released as [Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0/) so you can do whatever you want with it.
+All of my work here is released as [Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0/) so you can do whatever you want with it.

 </section>
 <section markdown="1">
 ## Ranger
 You are gristled loner raised by bears, a storied hunter and tracker, a camoflouged predator shooting from the bush.
 Rangers are warriors of the forest.
-What they lack in hit points, they make up for in pure skill.
+What they lack in hit points, they make up for in luck and skill.

 **Hit points:** A ranger gains 1d8 hit points at each level.